Skip to content

 The shell is a great way to experiment as you build out the domain.

-1. You defined a Domain — the container for your business logic.
+• A Domain — the container for our business logic.

 All of this ran in-memory with no infrastructure.
-In the next chapter, we will explore the full field system and learn how identity works.
+In the next chapter, we will add richer fields and create value objects for price and address.

 Full Source